Rachel030219/2048.c/README.md

 #### For Visual C++ 2010 Express (might also for other Visual C++)

-- Set Linker -> System -> Subsystem to `Console (/SUBSYSTEM:CONSOLE)`
-- Add `msimg32.lib` to Linker -> Input -> Additional Dependencies
+- Just compile and run!

 #### For MinGW-w64

-- Add the parameters when compiling: `-lm -luser32 -lgdi32 -lmsimg32`
+- Add the parameters when compiling: `-lm -luser32 -lgdi32`

 ## Credit